TruSat/trusat-learn/docs/space-sustainability.md

 The missing ingredient in this emerging space sustainability ecosystem is a widely-trusted source of data suitable for assessing orbital operations against sustainability standards.
 As explained in Section II.A., U.S. Government SSA data suffers the same trust deficit as any SSA data sourced from a single national government, and the Government reserves the right to restrict its use.
 Private commercial providers of SSA data rely on satellite operators for their revenue and do not have incentives for calling out non-conforming orbital behavior.
 TruSat is designed to fill this gap through a new approach to SSA uncoupled from government or commercial interests.

-### II.C.TruSat as a New Approach to Transparency and Trust in SSA
+### TruSat as a New Approach to Transparency and Trust in SSA

 To fill the trusted data gap, TruSat is designed to enable space sustainability advocates to task a global network of citizen satellite observers to track satellites of interest, utilizing ubiquitous consumer hardware, and to assemble observations from around the planet into a trusted record of orbital positions suitable for measuring orbital behavior against sustainability standards.
 Whereas the initial releases of TruSat are an experiment in producing reliable orbit predictions from amateur visual observations, the TruSat architecture is sensor-agnostic and could support inputs from a range of academic, commercial, or governmental institutions.
 The TruSat System comprises three elements: